How Did Bubble Tea Become So Popular In Malaysia?

 With a smart POS system like StoreHub!

-A POS system allows these small stores to easily:
+A POS system, like StoreHub, allows these small stores to easily:

 - input sales quicker with just a simple tap on the screen